spring-petclinic/spring-petclinic-graphql/readme.md

 * Security: the `/graphql` http and WebSocket endpoints are secured and can only be accessed using a JWT token.
 More fine grained security is implemented using `@PreAuthorize` (see `VetService`)
   * Example: `addVet` mutation is only allowed for users with `ROLE_MANAGER`
 * Pagination and Sorting of results: implemented with `spring-data`, see `OwnerController`
+* Custom GraphiQL Build, that has a login screen
+  * see project `petclinic-graphiql`
 * Tests: See `test` folder for typical GraphQL endpoint tests, including tests for security

 # Running the sample application